 - Cookie sheet - Use a cookie sheet with some people parchment paper, like I used in this s'mores charcuterie board, to make a board for a small gathering.
 This will serve anywhere from 6 - 12 people depending on the size of your cookie sheet.

 This step is not as complicated as it seems.
 They key to choosing your cheeses and meats for your easy charcuterie board is variety.
 Variety in shape, texture, color, flavor, etc. This not only is pleasing to the eye when you place them on your board but it also provides your guests with different styles of cheeses and meats so they have a selection to choose from.

 There are soft cheese, hard cheeses, cheese spreads, etc. I recommend selecting at least 1 soft cheese and 1 hard.
-If you're into it or making a board for a bigger crowd, a spread like whipped feta is great to throw into the mix.
+If you're into it or making a board for a bigger crowd, a spread like labneh or whipped feta is great to throw into the mix.

 My favorite cheeses to use are: